name

 What is the average home price on Siesta Key?

-Siesta Key's luxury segment (waterfront and premium properties) had a median price of approximately $1.41M in 2024–2025, with price per square foot averaging $745.
-The condo market ($500K–$1M) has seen rising inventory, creating negotiating opportunities for buyers.
+Siesta Key's luxury segment had a median price of approximately $1.41M in 2024-2025, with price per square foot averaging $745.
+The condo market ($500K-$1M) has seen rising inventory, creating negotiating opportunities for buyers.
 Canal-front homes in Siesta Isles and Gulf-front estates at Point of Rocks represent the upper tier.
 Verify with current MLS data before making purchase decisions.

 Is Siesta Key good for investment property?